braidchat/braid/docs/contributing.md

 Found a bug or some other issue?
 Let us know on [Braid](http://braid.chat/group/braid) or create an issue on [Braid Meta](https://github.com/braidchat/meta/issues).

-Try to take a moment to confirm it's a new issue for searching for it in [Braid Meta](https://github.com/braidchat/meta/issues).
+Try to take a moment to confirm it's a new issue by searching for it in [Braid Meta](https://github.com/braidchat/meta/issues).

 If it's a security issue, please do not post it publicly, and instead, report it to us via email (see our [Responsible Disclosure Policy](./responsible-disclosure-policy.md).